julianjohannesen/MyReads/README.md

 This applicaiton is inspired by Goodreads and other sites like it.
 It allows users to place books on virtual bookshelves; move those books from shelf to shelf; and search for and add new books.

-The app uses React and for now, only implements a front end with a limited selection of books and possible search terms.
-The list of search terms can be found in SEARCH_TERMS.md
+The app uses React and for now, only implements a front end with a limited selection of books.

 This project was created to fulfill a requirement in Udacity's Front-End Web Development Nanodegree program.